 Undergraduate and postgraduate students currently enrolled at a university, typically a partner university however the Visiting Student programme gives flexibility to that.

 You can apply if you have been nominated for a Study Abroad mobility at Abertay.
-If you have been nominated the Study Abroad and Erasmus team at Abertay will be in direct contact with you via email.
+If you have been nominated the Study Abroad team at Abertay will be in direct contact with you via email.

 Students are expected to have proficiency in English at least equivalent to our minimum requirements.
 If you are a native speaker, no further evidence is required.

 Once you are have accepted our offer, you can apply for university accommodation in the student halls nearby.

 We will email you some specific booking links when the accommodation booking is open.

 All courses are taught solely in English.
 The nomination from your home university is taken as language proficiency, equivalent to a B2 level, see our English Language Requirements for alternative exams.